 The first post-security observation deck at San Francisco International Airport (SFO) opened this week.
 The dramatic new outdoor terrace and observation deck is the type of open space that can bring lots of health and wellness benefits during a layover.

-I visited the rooftop and JFK Terminal last year and really enjoyed it.
+I visited the rooftop and JFK Terminal last year and enjoyed it.
 More details here.

 Since the lounge is behind security, only passengers using Terminal 3 (United) and the International G-side will have access to it.